davidsneighbour/components/netlification/README.md

 hugo mod init github.com/username/reponame
 ```

-Step 2: add the module to your required modules in config.toml
+Step 2: add the module to your required modules in `config.toml`:

 ```toml
 [module]